JimiHFord/eirrw_dev/content/books.md

 A list of books I've read or want to read.
 Mostly for my own sake, so I can rememeber if I read it (or if I still need to).
 Also posted for cred.

-My favourites and/or recommended reads will be bolded.
-Same goes for the series.
+My favourites and/or recommended reads are marked, as are the series.